-Ending the Bitter Dispute Over the Name ‘Macedonia': QuickTake
+A Guide to the Bitter Dispute Over the Name ‘Macedonia’

 4. How did we get here?

-A lot.
-The naming dispute has divided Greece, with demonstrators taking to the streets chanting “Macedonia is Greek” in Athens and Thessaloniki, capital of the region of Central Macedonia as recently as last week.
+Demonstrators have taken to the streets chanting “Macedonia is Greek” in Athens and Thessaloniki, the capital of the Central Macedonia region.
 Trailing in the polls, Tsipras can ill-afford to be depicted as a sellout.
 Plus, he governs in a coalition with a nationalist party that opposes any use of the M word by Greece’s northern neighbor.
 On the other hand, should the Republic of Macedonia continue to be barred from NATO and the EU, it would be a plus for Russian President Vladimir Putin in the western Balkans.
-The region is a traditional sphere of influence for Russia, which remains opposed to EU and NATO expansion in Europe.
+The region is a traditional sphere of influence for Russia, which remains opposed to NATO’s expansion in Europe.

 The Reference Shelf